The Windows utility E2B_Editor.exe, will help you to make a custom menu with your own custom wallpaper.

 When you first run the E2B_Editor (aka.
 E2Bed) it will ask you to:

 Select a .cfg file (e.g. Sample_MyE2B.cfg or MyE2B.cfg) Normally, you will have aready made a \_ISO\MyE2B.cfg file by copying the \_ISO\Sample_MyE2B.cfg file - however, if you do not have a .cfg file, just select the \_ISO\Sample_MyE2B.cfg file and a new file will be written when saved (either as New_MyE2B.cfg, or MyE2B.cfg if one does not already exist).

-Select a wallpaper background file (if applicable) N.B.
+Select a wallpaper background .bmp or .jpg file (if not specified in the MyE2B.cfg file) N.B.
 THE FILE SHOULD BE LOADED DIRECTLY FROM THE E2B USB DRIVE (otherwise the path in the MyE2B.cfg file will be wrong when you save it!)